-Change type or color of yarn in each or some rows, number of hook, use different crochet stitches, embed additional motifs while crocheting Granny's and here they are.
+Change type or color of yarn in each or some rows, size of hook, use different crochet stitches, embed additional motifs while crocheting Granny's and here they are.

 A Granny Square, as any crocheting in rounds projects, begins from the chain connected into a ring by a slip stitch.
 It is a base for your first row.
 Number of stitches in each next row is greater than in the previous one.
 Every next row is going to have 8 more stitches than a previous one if you use single crochet stitches.

 It will let you idea about the process of crocheting Grannies shown in the videos presented on this page.
 Follow them step by step, learn the basics.
 Depending on pattern you use to crochet Granny's, very often we have different combination of sc (or dc) and chains.
-Their total number in each row still has to follow Low of Circle which I mentioned above.
+Their total number in each row still has to follow Law of Circle which I mentioned above.

 Once you figure out the logic of their crocheting, you are ready for creating your own designs of stunning garments, which are based on Granny squares.
-Process of perfecting never ends.-:)
+Process of perfecting never ends.